poppino7633/vulkan-tutorial/README.md

-Before running the program, compile the shaders with the compile_shaders.sh script
+IMPORTANT: Modified shaders need to be recompiled with the compile_shaders.sh script (or platform equivalent)